 The SMEEIS reserve is maintained to comply with the Central Bank of Nigeria (CBN) requirement that all licensed banks set aside a portion of the profit after tax in a fund to be used to finance equity investment in qualifying small and medium scale enterprises.
-Under the terms of the guideline (approved by the Bankers' Committee on 9 February 2017), participating banks shall set aside 5% of their PAT annually.
-A transfer of N749 million was made into the AGSMEEIS reserve, which represents the Bank's annual commitment under the scheme, for the period (2016: Nil) (see note 15 (iii)).
+Under the terms of the guideline (approved by the Bankers' Committee on 9 February 2017), participating banks shall set aside 5% of their profit after tax (PAT) annually.
+A transfer of N749 million (2016: nil) was made into the AGSMEEIS reserve, which represents 5% of prior year PAT.
+See note 15 (iii))